na-na-hi/renget/archive/pmdhelloworld.md

 Turning to leave, I paused for a moment.

 All alone in this empty, silent clearing - the gravity of the whole situation I was in hit me.
-I had been dragged from my old life, transformed into a fictional being, and left all by my self in a different reality.
+I had been dragged from my old life, transformed into another being, and left all by my self in a strange place.
 In the back of my mind, a nagging feeling told me that this must have all been for a purpose.
 Would I be sent back after (*if*) whatever my purpose is was fulfilled - and if so, how long would that take?
 Would I be put back exactly when I left?
 Or would I poof back into existence right where I was after being missing for who knows how long?
 What would I tell people?
 "Sorry I've been away for a few weeks/months/years, I'd been transported to another dimension"?
 I had the sinking feel that such an excuse would not go down well.

 Or I might fail whatever it was I was brought here to do.
 I'd never get sent back.
 Nobody would ever know where I went - one night I just dropped off the face of the earth, never to be seen again.
 I couldn't bear think as to what my family would go through.
 Could they would every truly accept that I just *disappeared*?
 Would they give up on hoping that I'd ever come home?
 While it was perhaps selfish thought, I hoped they wouldn't.
 That'd they would think I wouldn't have *chosen* to up and leave without a trace, never to return.